abhijitramesh/cnn-under-the-hood/readme.md

 Convolutional layers contain series of fileters that are called convolutional kernels, these help in identifying edges and other features of images.

+#### Filters

+Filters are applied on images to output the edges of the image and different textures.

+#### Frequency

+Frequency of an image is the change if intensity of the image from one pixel to another pixel, a single image might have both high frequency componets as well as low frequency components.